1988–89 Phoenix Suns season

-In the playoffs, the Suns swept the Denver Nuggets in three straight games in the Western Conference First Round, and defeated the 7th-seeded Golden State Warriors four games to one in the Western Conference Semi-finals.
-The Suns saw their playoff fortunes reverse in the Conference Finals, when they met the season's MVP Magic Johnson, and the top-seeded Los Angeles Lakers, getting swept four games to zero.
+In the 1989 NBA playoffs, the Suns swept the Denver Nuggets in three straight games in the Western Conference First Round, and defeated the 7th-seeded Golden State Warriors four games to one in the Western Conference Semi-finals.
+The Suns saw their playoff fortunes reverse in the Western Conference Finals, when they faced off against the NBA Most Valuable Player of the Year, Magic Johnson, and the top-seeded Los Angeles Lakers, getting swept four games to zero.
 The Lakers would reach the NBA Finals for the third consecutive year, but would lose to the Detroit Pistons in four straight games.

-Chambers was the only member of the team to be selected for the 1989 NBA All-Star Game, which was his second All-Star appearance.
-At season's end, Chambers and Johnson were both members of the All-NBA Second Team.
-Following the season, Corbin left in the 1989 NBA Expansion Draft.
+Following the season, Corbin was left unprotected in the 1989 NBA expansion draft, where he was selected by the Minnesota Timberwolves expansion team.

-NBA Draft
+NBA draft

 The Suns used their first-round pick to select power forward Tim Perry from Temple.
 Perry averaged 10.5 points and 7.6 rebounds per game in four years with the Owls.
 In his first three years with the Suns, Perry would average 4.2 points and 2.4 rebounds per game playing in a limited role.
 After becoming a starter in the 1991–92 season, Perry averaged 12.3 points, 6.9 rebounds and 1.5 blocks per game.
 After the season, he was traded, alongside Jeff Hornacek and Andrew Lang, to the Philadelphia 76ers for superstar forward Charles Barkley.

 The Suns received the 14th pick from a trade with the Cleveland Cavaliers in 1988.
 With the pick they would select swingman Dan Majerle from Central Michigan.
 Majerle averaged 21.8 points, 8.9 rebounds and 2.2 assists per game in four years with the Chippewas.
 Majerle would spend his first seven seasons with the Suns, appearing in three All-Star games before being traded to the Cleveland Cavaliers in 1995.
 He would return to play for the Suns in the 2001–02 season before retiring.
 His number 9 jersey was retired by the franchise in 2003.

 The Suns received the 28th pick from a trade with the Milwaukee Bucks in 1988.
 With the pick they would select center Andrew Lang from Arkansas.
 Lang averaged 6.9 points, 5.7 rebounds and 1.6 blocks per game in four years with the Razorbacks.
 Like Perry, Lang played a limited role in his first three seasons, averaging 3.7 points, 3.6 rebounds and 1.5 blocks per game.
 After becoming a starter in the 1991–92 season, Lang averaged 7.7 points, 6.7 rebounds and 2.5 blocks per game, before being traded to the 76ers.